 In the first instance covered bonds issued are recognized at fair value on take-up adjusted for purchase costs, i.e. nominal adjusted for any premium/discount on issue.
-On subsequent valuation the bonds are valued at amortized cost by the effective interest method.
+On subsequent valuation the bonds are valued at amortized cost.
 The interest costs are shown in the line "Interest expenses effective interest rate method" in the income statement.
 Upon repurchase of covered bond issued, any gain or loss is recognized in the line "net gain/loss on financial instruments".